mehblahwhatever/From-Zero-to-Hero-with-Nodejs/Notes.md

 * Download Bootstrap: [link](http://getbootstrap.com/getting-started/#download)
 * Add into the public folder and do some file management housekeeping in terms of names and pathing.

+## Module Overview

+* Adding Libraries to the Frontend (jQuery, Socket.IO)
+* Listening for Messages
+* Sending Messages

+## Module Overview

+* Asure Websites Overview
+* Introduction to the Azure Dashboard
+* Deploying to Azure with Visual Studio
+* Deploying to Azure with Github
+* Debugging Remote Node Applications with Visual Studio

+## Azure Websites

+* Easy to deploy to a variety of different web sites: node, python, php, asp.net, etc...
+* Can install some software from the gallery like WordPress or preconfigured stacks (MEAN stack)
+* Has a few limitations such as cannot configure ports, compile native modules for Node

+## Azure Websites

+* Can configure custom domains
+* Can add FTP users
+* Can run multiple web sites
+* Ideal for a production / staging environment